It Takes a Nation of Millions to Hold Us Back: Recording

 According to Chuck D, Hank Shocklee made the last call when songs were completed.
 "Hank would come up with the final mix because he was the sound master...
 Hank is the Phil Spector of hip-hop.
 He was way ahead of his time, because he dared to challenge the odds in sound."
 This was also one of the details which Chuck felt to be unique to the time and recording of the album.
 "Once hip-hop became corporate, they took the daredevil out of the artistry.
 But being a daredevil was what Hank brought to the table."
 It was decided amongst the group that the album should be exactly one hour long, thirty minutes on each side.
-At the time, audio cassettes were more popular than CDs and the group didn't want listeners having to hear dead air for a long time after one-half of the album was finished.
+At the time, audio cassettes were more popular than CDs and the group did not want listeners having to hear dead air for a long time after one-half of the album was finished.
 The two sides of the album were originally the other way around, the album beginning with "Show Em Whatcha Got" which leads into "She Watch Channel Zero?!".
 This instead became the start of side two or the "Black Side".
 Hank Shocklee decided to flip the sides just before the mastering of the album and start the record with Dave Pearce introducing the group during their first tour of England.